text only

 Q. What are the benefits for students?

 A. Students will have a central location in which to search for research and creative activity positions and the opportunity to get involved in collaborative work with their faculty.
 These experiences will benefit them as they apply to graduate schools or positions of employment, and will hopefully also create a more meaningful undergraduate experience for them.
-All students who participate can potentially earn 3 hours of course credit for their participation (this is up to the individual faculty member posting the position) and up to 80 students per semester will receive an award of $800 for their work.
+Students who participate may be allowed to enroll in an appropriate number of hours of course credit for their participation (this is up to the individual faculty member posting the position pending program approval) and up to 80 students per semester will receive an award of $750 for their work (Please note: the stipend amount has been reduced to $750 (from $1000) for AY 16-17).

 Q. Can a student earn course credit for participating?

-A. Yes, as long as the department supports this and has a mechanism in place for it.
-The responsibility of informing the students about registering in the appropriate course for the department will fall to the faculty member.
-Since students are asked to work approximately 9 hours per week, all Assistants receiving course credit should sign up for 3 hours of credit.
+A. Yes, as long as the faculty mentor's department supports this and has a mechanism in place for it.
+The responsibility of informing the students about registering in the appropriate course for the department and assigning an appropriate grade will fall to the faculty mentor.
+Students earning credit should earn it at the rate of 1 hour of course credit for every 3 hours of URCA-related work per week.
+If the URCA activity is counted for course credit, the student must pay for those credit hours.
+There is no tuition waiver as a part of the URCA program!

 Q. Which faculty can apply?